When opposed to term life insurance, permanent insurance offers various advantages, including lifelong coverage and cash value.

 Once you have informed the insurer about your intention, they will determine your policy’s cash value, which let us say is $21,000.
 After factoring in your current age, the insurer decides that the maximum death benefit it can offer you in exchange for a one-time payment of $21,000 is $42,190.
 You feel the new death benefit is sufficient for your needs and fill out the required application to purchase reduced paid up life insurance.

 Your new policy will continue to accumulate cash value, which you can access at any time while you are still alive.
 Your beneficiaries will receive the death benefit upon your death.

 What is the difference between the reduced paid up option and a paid up addition?

-A paid-up addition is a miniature whole life insurance policy that you can add to your original whole life policy.
+A paid-up addition is a miniature whole life policy that you can add to your original whole life policy.
 Because the additional coverage is paid in full upfront, you will not have to pay any future premiums.
 The add-on policy builds cash value and can earn dividends.

-A paid-up addition is an option available on whole life insurance plans offered by mutual life insurance companies.
+A paid-up addition is an option available on whole life plans offered by mutual life insurance companies.
 Mutual insurance companies issue dividends to policyholders, depending on the company’s annual performance.
 Policyholders can use the dividend payments to buy additional whole life insurance without having to undergo any medical underwriting.